Getty Villa © Bobak Ha'Eri

 Opening times: Daily 10am-5pm, closed Tuesdays

 Admission: Free.
 An advance, timed ticket is required.
 Login to the website to book.
-Parking is $15 per car or motorcycle; free for all evening public programming.
+Parking is $15 per car or motorcycle; $10 after 4pm.